MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/apps-publish-overview.md

 Sideload an app for personal use, collaborating with your team, or testing and debugging.
 This kind of distribution doesn't require a formal review process.

 > [!IMPORTANT]
-> Sideloading apps are currently available in Government Community Cloud (GCC) but not available in the following types of Teams orgs:
+> Sideloading apps are currently available in Government Community Cloud (GCC), GCC High, and DoD (Department of Defense).
->
-> * GCC High
-> * DoD (Department of Defense)

 For more information, see [upload your app in Teams](apps-upload.md).